Home » The Blog » Understanding “Free Speach” Rights

 FIRST AMENDMENT: Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.

-Simply put what the Constitution says is that the GOVERNMENT cannot interfere with your free speech.
-It doesn’t mean you can email anyone anything you like and not expect there to be repercussions, consequences — or a negative reaction — because of your freedom of speech.
+While the government cannot infringe on your free speech, that doesn’t mean you can email anyone anything you like without expecting repercussions, consequences, or an adverse reaction because of your “freedom of speech.”

 Mature Adults Communicate

 When you have a difference of opinion, first, take a deep breath.
-Then when you do type out your message, always be sure to reference what you disagree with and state your points without threats, name-calling or arrogant diatribe.
+Then, when you type out your message, always reference what you disagree with and state your points without threats, name-calling, or arrogant diatribe.

 Mature adults agree to disagree.

-Otherwise, know that folks like me who get email from folks like that, just shake our heads right before we hit the Delete button.
+Otherwise, know that folks like me who get emails from people like that will just shake our heads right before we hit the Delete button.

 Get the word out...